n1ay/SLR-Parser/README.md

 ## Simple LR Parser ##
-It is basic implementation of SLR parser in java.
+It's just a basic implementation of SLR parser in java.